LucianoNMoreira/discord-bots-hub/README.md

 - ⏳ Built-in analytics dashboards (message volume per bot).
 - ⏳ Webhook retry/backoff strategy with dead letter queue.
 - 💡 Have a suggestion?
 [Open an issue](https://github.com/<your-org>/discord-bots-management/issues).

 ---

+## Known issues

+- **Duplicate webhook deliveries** – In rare scenarios Discord can emit `MESSAGE_CREATE` twice (gateway reconnect, manual RAW fallback).
+The hub deduplicates by message ID, but depending on the consumer you may still see retries.
+Implement idempotency using `messageId`/`X-Discord-Message-Id` on your webhook handler.

+Add more items here as we triage bugs.
+Contributions welcome!

+---